matan-h/brbug/README.md

 The "normal" way to catch errors is to use `sys.excepthook`.
 Unfortunately [chaquopy doesn't support it](https://github.com/chaquo/chaquopy/issues/1053).
 The other way is use `try/except`.
 But then `executing` came across `app.mainloop` it crashes, as It's pretty much a java method (`executing.executing.NotOneValueFound`).
 Maybe in the future I will create a `mrbug.automatic` module which detect and catch the toga app automatically.
 ### what `@brbug.catch_beeapp` does?
-It wraps every method you defined (And not the ones that are inherited) with `try/ except : print traceback` to make it able to print traceback when a function fails
+It wraps every method you override (And not the ones that are inherited) with `try/ except : print traceback` to make it able to print traceback when a function fails

 ## FAQ
 ### What not supported